Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 "Humph, you have nothing to say."

 He nodded because from her incoherent babbling he understood only the last request.
-It was like breathing, simple and natural, and for a moment, when the gate between them was opened, he felt her whole – her hunger, her fire, her burden.
+It was like breathing, simple and natural, and for a moment, when he tethered with her directly, he felt her whole – her hunger, her fire, her burden.

 "You owe me a wish," he said at parting with the faintest of smiles and it seemed to him that Musee understood what he meant.